JonathanMischuk/ls/README.md

 ### Initialize LS instance

-Call `new LS(settings)` with an object argument which contains at least the endpoint property set.
+Call `new LS(settings)` - 'settings' is an object.
+The 'endpoint' property must be set.

 ```javascript
 var ls = new LS({